SWE574-Nerds/wiki-eureka/Onat-Bas.md

 out is a good technical place to begin from.
 - Wrote about the contribution guidelines and the project documentation structure.

+## Week 2

+- This week's plan is to get the requirements ready as soon as possible and also create some mockups.
+-